David Parlett

 CONTACT

-specialist knowledge of traditional card and board games derives from some 50 years of research and practice, during which I've compiled a large collection of books and resources.
+specialist knowledge of traditional card and board games derives from some 50 years of research and practice, during which I've compiled a large corpus of resources.
 I lead adult education workshops on games appreciation and development, and give talks and lectures on the subject.
 I've contributed to the planning of games exhibitions and to the running of the annual Mind Sports Olympiad.
 I've tested and reviewed games, assisted major games publishers with the development of in-house products, and am an accredited consultant on games terminology to the Oxford English Dictionary.
-I'm also usually willing to advise private individuals freely on the rules and details of particular period games - the more obscure, the better - provided they've already tried the obvious places such as Pagat or rec.games. playing-cards.
+I'm also usually willing to advise private individuals freely on the rules and details of particular period games - the more obscure, the better - provided they've already tried the obvious places such as Pagat or rec.games.playing-cards.
 Please note, however, that I'm not a games publisher nor a publishers' agent for games by other inventors.

 As a film enthusiast since childhood, my favourite consultancy work is the staging of indoor games in film and TV productions, especially of historical games for period drama.
 They include the following: